World Cup promotion — 20% off all challenges · Limited time only

 • You want a $5K starting account

-The rules that make FTMO restrictive for crypto traders are structural, not incidental.
-Velotrade was designed around the same market dynamics that FTMO's framework treats as edge cases.
+The rules that make FTMO restrictive for certain trading styles are structural, not incidental.
+Velotrade was designed around the same market dynamics that FTMO's framework treats as edge cases — and applied that design philosophy across a full multi-asset instrument range.

-Ready to start your crypto prop challenge?
+Ready to start your prop challenge?
 View challenges and pricing →

 If you want a broader ranking of crypto-native alternatives alongside Velotrade, see best crypto prop firms in 2026.